Farmstand Business Curriculum

 Optional pre-requisite Food Justice curriculum can be found for free here.

 The curriculum is designed to be taught as individual units or as a whole.
-The choice is yours.
 Click on each image below to be taken to the PDF of curriculum Units One, Two, and Three.
+Check out the Facilitator's Guide for extra resources for each lesson.